[Click below to listen to an audio version of this story.]

 You are in control.

 Your metabolic fitness level is not a predetermined trait, it’s a description of your current state: constantly in flux and always modifiable.
-With real time metabolic feedback and insights, you can make simple, informed decisions each day that can improve the metrics that define your metabolic fitness.
+With real time metabolic feedback and insights, you can make simple, informed decisions each day that can improve the metrics that define your metabolic health and fitness.
 Your data is the evidence.